Agrotis innominata: Taxonomy

 A. innominata was first described by George Hudson in 1898 using two specimens collected in Wellington, one by J.H.
 Lewis and the other by W.R.
 Morris.
 Hudson again described the species in his 1928 publication The butterflies and moths of New Zealand.
 According J. S. Dugdale the type specimen of this species cannot be found.

 Description

 The caterpillar of the species is grey-brown in colour and grows to approximately 32mm in length.

 Hudson described the adult male of the species as follows:

 In the southern populations of this species the female is brachypterous.
 The adult male moth has a wingspan that ranges 36–39 mm where as the female of the species has a wingspan that ranges from 28 to 31 mm.

 Distribution

 This species is endemic to New Zealand and has been found in the coastal regions of that country.
 It has been collected in its type locality of Wellington, as well as Whanganui and Dunedin.
-It has also been collected in Auckland, Tauranga, Tolaga Bay, Napier, Taupo, Paiaka, Milford Sound, Westport, Haast, Kaitorete Spit, Portobello and in the Catlins.
+It has also been collected in Auckland, Tauranga, Tolaga Bay, Napier, Taupō, Paiaka, Milford Sound, Westport, Haast, Kaitorete Spit, Portobello and in the Catlins.